 The Lares Valley is famous for the textile art produced in the communities using techniques and tools which date to pre-Inka times.

 The tools used to make the weavings have been inherited from the time when textiles appeared in the Andes (approx. 4000BC).
 The colours used to decorate their textiles come from plants, oxides, earth and minerals which enrich the finished product.
 The iconography represented in their textiles serves to transmit basic knowledge through oral means, as it has been done for thousands of years.

 On this adventure, we combine the marvellous landscapes of the Andes and their snow-capped peaks, with the living culture developed within them.

 We will pass ecological levels such as Quechua, Suni and Puna; with all their local flora and fauna and where we will see the development of economic activities, such as agriculture and the rearing of camelids, which are the main source of income for the local population.

 Your adventure step by step

 We leave the city of Cuzco in our private transport, early in the morning, heading towards the Sacred Valley of the Inkas, to the town of Calca to later take the road to the Lares Valley.
 The highest point on the road to Lares is 4400 masl, at a pass of the same name.

 We continue on the dirt track beyond Lares, to the village of Ccachin, where we will visit some artisans who will demonstrate their abilities in textile confection.
-We will have the marvellous opportunity to be able to buy from them directly some of the garments that, surely, we will like.
+We will have the marvelous opportunity to be able to buy directly from the traditional textile weavers some of the garments that, surely, we will like.

 Here we will have lunch, to later have the chance to walk or continue in our transport, to the community of Cochayoq; where we will have dinner and camp.